Searching for a $P_{cs}(4200)$ state in the $\Lambda_b\to\phi\eta_c\Lambda$ reaction: Introduction

 \section{Introduction}

-The discovery of the pentaquark $P_c$ and $P_{cs}$ states gave a boost to hadron physics, showing evidence of baryon states with more than three quarks, rather than three in conventional baryons~\cite{LHCb:2015yax,LHCb:2019kea,LHCb:2020jpq,LHCb:2022ogu,LHCb:2021chn}.
+The discovery of the pentaquark $P_c$ and $P_{cs}$ states gave a boost to hadron physics, showing evidence of baryon states with more than three quarks, instead of three in conventional baryons~\cite{LHCb:2015yax,LHCb:2019kea,LHCb:2020jpq,LHCb:2022ogu,LHCb:2021chn}.
 The discovery of these states gave a boost to the molecular picture of many baryon states, given the accurate prediction of the existence of these states based on the interaction of mesons and baryons~\cite{Wu:2010jy,Wu:2010vk,Wu:2012md,Xiao:2013yca,Karliner:2015ina}.
-There has been extensive work on the issue after the discovery of these states, which are reviewed in different papers~\cite{Chen:2016qju,Lebed:2016hpi,Guo:2017jvc,Liu:2019zoy,Ali:2017jda,Chen:2022asf}.
+There has been extensive work on the issue after the discovery of these states, which is reviewed in different papers~\cite{Chen:2016qju,Lebed:2016hpi,Guo:2017jvc,Liu:2019zoy,Ali:2017jda,Chen:2022asf}.